Built for agencies and SMEs alike. Twelve product surfaces, no add-ons — from per-product fit scoring to a rapport-building agent.

 Native sync with the CRMs that matter.
 Webhook triggers for everything else.
 Zapier for the long tail.
 Lead activity, reply state, and meeting bookings flow into your pipeline without an admin running CSV exports every Friday.

-Open the simulator on any campaign and Pilot runs the full sequence against synthetic-but-realistic leads.
+Open the simulator on any campaign and the agent runs the full sequence against synthetic-but-realistic leads.
 You read every drafted message in your voice, watch the agent handle a fake angry reply, see the warmth score after each round, and confirm the meeting slots it would offer hit your actual calendar — without burning a real connection request.

 When the run finishes, one click generates a public read-only URL of the entire report — every message, every warmth trajectory, every AI decision rationale.
 Send it to your pod lead, your RevOps person, or your manager for greenlight signoff.
 They don’t need a LinkedReach account to view it.